 Next it’s over to 125 Young St where sits this cute swap box.

-A short one block loop gets you to this great swap box at 249 Loretta.
+Two blocks east and one block south you to this great swap box at 249 Loretta Avenue.

-Next stop is in the heart of Hintonburg near the corner of Oxford & Pinehurst.
-This one has quite the history.
-In the Fall of 2016 someone complained about the original bungalow style design to city by-law and the owners were told to take it down by September 16th.
-Fortunately there was a last minute stay of execution and the Hintonburg swap box got a reprieve.
-They were asked to replace it with another.
+A bit further west in Hintonburg you will find a box near the corner of Oxford & Pinehurst.
+This one has quite a history.
+In the Fall of 2016 someone complained about it’s original sprawling bungalow styling to city by-law and the owners were told to take it down by September 16th.
+Fortunately there was a last minute stay of execution and it got a reprieve.
+They then replaced it with a more compact design that is there now.

 Over to this very beautifuly painted box on Evered Ave.